matejscerba/PVAnalyzer/README.md

 Program can be run in two modes:
 * Video analyzer
 * Model analyzer

+After video or model is analyzed, you will be able to view all video frames with detections drawed in them.
+Navigate through frames using left and right arrows, parameters for each frame will be written to console.
+Note that only parameters valid for viewed frame will be written, for example velocity losses computed during takeoff will be written only in frame showing sthlete's takeoff.
+You can turn detections drawings off/on by pressing space bar.
+To end viewer, pres escape key.

 To show help, use single argument `--help`.